Constantine W. Curris: Northern Iowa

+From 1995 to 1999, he served as president and professor of public policy of Clemson University.
+He oversaw an ongoing reorganization of the university into five colleges and streamlining of administrative processes.
+He also increased funding for scholarships for high-performing students, and opened a new student center.
+Curris resigned from Clemson in 1999 after undergoing radiation therapy and surgery as treatment for cancer.

+American Association of State Colleges and Universities

-Curris was named president of AASCU in 1999 and served until 2008.
+Curris' involvement with the American Association of State Colleges and Universities began during his presidency of Northern Iowa.
+He was named president of the American Association of State Colleges and Universities in 1999 and served until 2008.
 He has also been an occasional contributor to The Chronicle of Higher Education, including articles about the public purposes of public colleges, in support of a unit-record system of collecting student data, and about getting college students to the polls.

 Boards and commissions

 Other professional experiences for Curris include appointments to the 1998 Commission on the Future of the South, the Kellogg Commission on the Future of State and Land-Grant Universities, the Education Commission of the States, the Iowa Board of Economic Development, the South Carolina Research Authority, The Sigma Chi Foundation, and the chairmanships of American Humanics and the Iowa Task Force on Teacher Education and Certification.

 Retirement

 Since his retirement from AASCU in 2008 Curris has been a consultant in academic searches.

-In 2009 he was appointed to the Murray State University Board of Regents and now serves as chairman.
+From 2009 to 2015 he was appointed to the Murray State University Board of Regents and served as chairman from 2010 to 2014.

 Curris is married to Jo Hern Curris, a tax attorney.
-They live in Lexington, Kentucky and are the parents of two adult children: Robert Alexander and Elena Diane.
+They live in Lexington, Kentucky, and are the parents of two adult children: Robert Alexander and Elena Diane.